Today, we’re going to answer one simple question, what is the minimum temperature to keep pipes from freezing and causing damage to your property?

 - Pre-assembled, easy to install.
 Including grounded plug with light, built in thermostat(turn the cable 37F on 50F off) and instructions.
 120 volt, 3 watts/ft at 50 degrees F. Protect pipes up to 2" in...

-- ETL approved.
-2 ft 18/3 cold lead with plug.
-The lowest installation temperature of this heating cable is -10 degree C. Tough XLPE as inner insulation and weather resistant PE (high-low temperature)...
+- 2 ft 18/3 cold lead with plug.
+The lowest installation temperature of this heating cable is -10 degree C. Tough XLPE as inner insulation and weather resistant PE (high-low temperature) as out jacket....

 A great example of this is the HEATIT JHSF Self-Regulating Pipe Cable.
 It is an automatic device that adjusts its power output to compensate for temperature changes in your pipes.